Hyperbolic band theory: Supplementary Materials

+Supplementary material for this article is available at XXX\\ Section S1.
+Geometry of the Bolza lattice\\ Section S2.
+Fundamental group of the Bolza surface\\ Section S3.
+Twisted automorphic boundary conditions in the finite element method\\ Section S4.
+Point-group symmetries of the Bolza lattice\\ Section S5.
+The tight-binding approximation\\ Section S6.
+Hyperbolic Wannier functions\\ Fig. S1.
+Finite element triangulation of the hyperbolic octagon\\ Fig. S2.
+Automorphisms of the Bolza surface\\ References (43-49)

-The authors also acknowledge helpful conversations with M. Berg, V. Bouchard, R. Boyack, T. Creutzig, C. Doran, D. Freed, T. Gannon, C. Mahadeo, R. Mazzeo, A. Neitzke, A. Stevens, J. Szmigielski, and K. Tanaka.
-While working on the research reported in this manuscript, JM was supported by NSERC Discovery Grants \#RGPIN-2014-4608, \#RGPIN-2020-06999, and \#RGPAS-2020-00064; the Canada Research Chair (CRC) Program; CIFAR; the Government of Alberta's Major Innovation Fund (MIF); and the University of Alberta.
-SR was supported by NSERC Discovery Grant \#RGPIN-2017-04520; the Canada Foundation for Innovation John R. Evans Leaders Fund; the GEAR Network (National Science Foundation grants DMS 1107452, 1107263, 1107367 \emph{RNMS: Geometric Structures and Representation Varieties}); the School of Mathematics and Physics at the University of Queensland (through the Ethel Raybould Fellowship program); and the University of Saskatchewan.
-Both JM and SR were supported by the Tri-Agency New Frontiers in Research Fund (NFRF, Exploration Stream) and the Pacific Institute for the Mathematical Sciences (PIMS) Collaborative Research Group program.
+{\bf Acknowledgements:} The authors wish to thank M. Protter and G. Shankar for assisting with some of the derivations in the Supplementary Materials.
+The authors also acknowledge helpful conversations with M. Berg, V. Bouchard, R. Boyack, T. Creutzig, C. Doran, D. Freed, T. Gannon, C. Mahadeo, R. Mazzeo, A. Neitzke, A. Stevens, J. Szmigielski, and K. Tanaka, and thank the anonymous reviewers for very useful remarks and suggestions. {\bf Funding:} While working on the research reported in this manuscript, J.M. was supported by NSERC Discovery Grants \#RGPIN-2014-4608, \#RGPIN-2020-06999, and \#RGPAS-2020-00064; the Canada Research Chair (CRC) Program; CIFAR; the Government of Alberta's Major Innovation Fund (MIF); and the University of Alberta.
+S.R. was supported by NSERC Discovery Grant \#RGPIN-2017-04520; the Canada Foundation for Innovation John R. Evans Leaders Fund; the GEAR Network (National Science Foundation grants DMS 1107452, 1107263, 1107367 \emph{RNMS: Geometric Structures and Representation Varieties}); the School of Mathematics and Physics at the University of Queensland (through the Ethel Raybould Fellowship program); and the University of Saskatchewan.
+Both J.M. and S.R. were supported by the Tri-Agency New Frontiers in Research Fund (NFRF, Exploration Stream) and the Pacific Institute for the Mathematical Sciences (PIMS) Collaborative Research Group program. {\bf Author contributions:} J.M. and S.R. have contributed equally to this paper. {\bf Competing interests:} The authors declare that they have no competing interests. {\bf Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.